Callum Smith: Inactivity

 On 21 July, the WBO ordered Smith to defend his interim title against Cuban boxer David Morrell (12–1, 9 KOs), giving them 30 days to negotiate a fight.
 Morrell was coming off a controversial split decision win over Imam Khataev, a fight where Morrell was knocked down.
 Hearn planned on putting on the fight in November 2025.
-An update was provided in October, indicating that Hearn had discussions with Alalsheikh about organizing the fight on a Saudi card in early 2026.
+An update was provided in October, indicating that Hearn had discussions with Alalshikh about organising the fight on a Saudi card in early 2026.
 On 13 November, WBO president Gustavo Olivieri asked both sides to wrap up their terms within 24 hours, or purse bids would be put into motion.
 Purse bids were set for 25 November.
+After some back and forth, terms were finally agreed on 4 December.
+The fight was likely to land on an Anthony Joshua undercard in Riyadh in February 2026; however, in December, Joshua was involved in a car accident in Nigeria.
+This cancelled any plans for the event to go ahead, as no other fights were announced.
+Hearn was working closely with Luis DeCubas, Morrell's promoter, to explore alternative dates and venues.